kencormican/milestoneProjectFour/TEST.md

     }
 ```

-* When testing the add category functionality I initially had difficulty loading the newly added categories to teh main-nav template because it was part of the base template infrastructure, needed to be available for all apps and didn't have its own view.
+* When testing the add category functionality I initially had difficulty loading the newly added categories to the main-nav template because it was part of the base template infrastructure, needed to be available for all apps and didn't have its own view.
 So needed a way to pass data from the backend through to the front end without explicitly being called by an app.
 I found a very useful [stack overflow](https://stackoverflow.com/questions/34902707/how-can-i-pass-data-to-django-layouts-like-base-html-without-having-to-provi) link explaining that it needed to be created as a user generated context processor and then loaded to the of base infrastructure via settings.py under TEMPLATE options per below.
 ```
 context_processors.py